-- 5.4.1 Yorkshire Ambulance Service NHS Trust (YAS) has a responsibility to its patients to take reasonable steps to ensure patients property is kept safe and secure.
-Where damage or loss to a patient's property has occurred, the processes below will be followed: - 5.4.2 If a member of YAS staff is informed of lost property by a patient, where appropriate, efforts should be made locally to support the patient in looking for their property.
-In the event that the item can't be located, the patient should then be advised to contact the Patient Relations Team who will assist the patient in trying to locate the item.

-- 5.4.3 If a member of YAS staff is made aware of damaged property, or have caused damage to patient's property, this should be reported on Datix.
-If the damage has been caused by a YAS vehicle, this will be reported to the Trust's motor insurers. - 5.4.4 If the item cannot be located and the patient wishes to pursue a complaint about the lost property, this will be dealt with by the Patient Relations Team in line with the complaints process in the first instance.
+- 9.1 The Trust has a responsibility to its patients to take reasonable steps to ensure patients property is kept safe and secure.
+Where damage or loss to a patient's property has occurred, the processes below will be followed. - 9.2 If a member of YAS staff is informed of lost property by a patient, where appropriate, efforts should be made locally to support the patient in looking for their property.
+If the item cannot be located, the patient should then be advised to contact the Patient Relations Team who will assist the patient in trying to locate the item. - 9.3 If a member of YAS staff is made aware of damaged property, or have caused damage to patient's property, this should be reported on DATIX.
+If the damage has been caused by a YAS vehicle, this will be reported to the Trust's motor insurers and will be handled by the Fleet Department. - 9.4 If the item cannot be located and the patient wishes to pursue a complaint about the lost property, this will be dealt with by the Patient Relations Team in line with the complaints process in the first instance. - 9.5 In the event of damaged property, or items that cannot be recovered, the loss/damage should be reported on the DATIX system for investigation.
+The DATIX report does not constitute a claim for reimbursement.

-- 5.4.4 In the event of damaged property, or items that cannot be recovered, the loss/damage should be reported on the Datix System for investigation.
-The Datix report does not constitute a claim for reimbursement. - 5.4.5 If, following the investigation into the loss or damaged property, the Claimant intends to seek reimbursement, the Claimant must be advised that a formal Letter of Claim should be sent to the Legal Services Team detailing the circumstances surrounding the loss or damage, specifying the amount claimed for and the Claimant's relevant insurance policy if any.
-No guarantee of reimbursement, replacement or repair should be given. - 5.4.6 Once a letter of claim has been received, the claim will be acknowledged within 3 working days and recorded on Datix and reported to the NHSR as a Public Liability claim.
-The Legal Services Team will facilitate an investigation with the locality team involved who will be required to provide a report on the circumstances surrounding the loss/damage within 15 working days. - 5.4.7 If any admissions are to be made in the letter of response, approval from the Legal Services Manager, Head of Legal Services/Trust Solicitor or delegated person will be sought and a copy of the response letter will be kept on file - 5.4.8 Property Claims (covered under Property Expenses Scheme) - 5.4.9 The Property Expenses Scheme (PES) provides cover for damage to property belonging to YAS and has an excess of £20,000.
-This also encompasses business disruption. - 5.4.10 All damage to Trust property should be reported and investigated following the internal incident management processes, and for incidents where the damage is estimated to be above the excess value of £20,000 these should be reported to the Legal Services Team who will report the claim to the NHSR.
+- 9.6 If, following the investigation into the loss or damaged property, the claimant intends to seek reimbursement, the claimant must be advised that a formal Letter of Claim should be sent to the Legal Services Department (via yas.propertyclaims@nhs.net) detailing the circumstances surrounding the loss or damage, specifying the amount claimed for and the claimant's relevant insurance policy if any.
+No guarantee of reimbursement, replacement or repair should be given.
+Should there be any element of a complaint surrounding the matter then this would need to be investigated in line with the Complaints Concerns Compliments Comments Management Policy and should take primacy. - 9.7 Once a letter of claim has been received, the claim will be acknowledged within three working days and recorded on DATIX.
+The Legal Services Department will facilitate an investigation with the locality team involved who will be required to provide a report on the circumstances surrounding the loss/damage within 28 days. - 9.8 Once a response has been provided to the claimant should any challenges be received following the letter of response, a review should be undertaken by the Legal Services Manager or Head of Legal Services/Trust Solicitor as appropriate.
+Following the review, a further response shall be provided to the claimant.
+Advice can be sought from NHS Resolution at any point during the process however a £200 administration fee may be levied against the Trust for doing so. - 9.9 The Property Expenses Scheme ("PES") provides cover for damage to property belonging to YAS and has an excess of £20,000.
+This also encompasses business disruption. - 9.10 All damage to Trust property should be reported and investigated following the internal incident management processes, and for incidents where the damage is estimated to be above the excess value of £20,000 these should be reported to the Legal Services Department who will report the claim to NHSR.

-6.0 Support for Patients, Carers and Staff
+10.0 Support for patients, carers, and staff